Kynthar

 When a buyer calls a vendor about a late shipment, they already know: the original PO requested delivery June 12, the vendor's acknowledgment confirmed June 18, the latest email mentioned a "slight delay," and this is the third time in 6 months this vendor has slipped delivery on orders above $25,000.
 That context turns a status check into a negotiation.

 The VP of supply chain asks "what is arriving this week?"
-Three seconds later: 14 shipments expected, 3 confirmed by carrier, 2 flagged as at-risk based on vendor's historical on-time rate.
+Moments later: 14 shipments expected, 3 confirmed by carrier, 2 flagged as at-risk based on vendor's historical on-time rate.
 No spreadsheet.
 No email chain.
 No "let me get back to you."

 Getting Started: One Forwarding Rule

 Quick answer: Setup is a single email forwarding rule.
 Forward your procurement inbox to Kynthar, and every vendor email starts processing automatically.
 No API integration, no ERP changes, no IT project.
-Most teams see their first actionable intelligence within 30 minutes of forwarding.
+Expect the first actionable intelligence within 30 minutes of forwarding.

 The entire setup is one step: forward your procurement emails.
 That is it.